melloddy/performance_evaluation/README.md

 ```

-2b.
-Run the performance evaluation script for the HYB-REG models like so:
+#### Step 2.2b.
+Run the performance evaluation script on the HYB-REG models like so:

 ```
 python performance_evaluation.py \